Reviewable/Reviewable/docs/repositories.md

   },
   pendingReviewers: [  // List of proposed pending reviewers computed by Reviewable
     {username: 'pkaminski', teams: ['reviewable/developers']}
-  ],
+    // If the pull request author was added as a last resort, the object will have `fallback: true` ],
   deferringReviewers: [ // List of reviewers who are deferring and will be removed from pendingReviewers
   // by default unless your completion condition accesses pendingReviewers or deferringReviewers